 Let’s face it: Audiovisual can be a little intimidating.
 You look at your RFQ and you see all those model numbers, cables, connectors, and mystery switching boxes, and you can’t help but feel like you’re looking at cryptic hieroglyphics from some advanced alien civilization.
 And look at all that labor!
 Do I really need all those techs?
 What the heck do all those people do?
 How do I know I’m not getting taken advantage of?

-As it turns out, a little knowledge goes a very long way.
+As it turns out, a little knowledge goes a long way.
 You don’t need to know every model number or spec on each piece of audiovisual equipment out there, you just need to ask yourself a few simple questions, and keep a few checklists handy.
 Doing so can help you understand what you need (and don’t need!) for audiovisual services, can immediately impact your bottom line, and potentially save you hundreds, if not thousands, of dollars.

 No matter what the size of your meeting or event, you’re probably going to need some kind of audiovisual services.
 After all, it’s hard to find a meeting these days that doesn’t have some kind of AV involved, no matter how small.
 Even if it’s just plugging in a laptop to a monitor or projector in the conference room, there always seems to be something.
-So whether you’ve got a thousand-attendee awards gala, or a small meeting for your executive committee, keeping an eye on your AV can pay off.
+So whether you’ve got a thousand-attendee awards gala, or a small meeting for your executive committee, keeping an eye on your AV can really pay off.

 And don’t worry- if you get confused by any of the terms in this article, we’ve included a full glossary of AV terms at the end!